 When we lose a remarkable person, the most important thing we can do is keep talking about them!

 The purpose of this page is to celebrate Wyatt.
-By recording stories about his, we allow future generations to get a sense of who he is (versus impersonal facts in an obituary).
+By recording stories about him, we allow future generations to get a sense of who he is (versus impersonal facts in an obituary).

-Fill out the template below to share a positive memory you have about Wyatt, or a way he influenced your life!
-Condolences are kind, but please hold this space for positive stories & memories about his.Share a Story
+Please leave a comment below to share a positive memory you have about Wyatt, or a way he influenced your life!
+Condolences are kind, but please hold this space for positive stories & memories about him.